 If you have a large flock, it is better to have more than one small feeder, instead of one large one, so hens at the bottom of the pecking order can feed without getting bullied.

-A chicken’s daily feed intake depends on her size and age, as well as whether she is laying.
-During cold weather, chickens also require more energy to keep warm so they will consume more.
+A chicken’s daily feed intake depends on her size and age and whether she is laying.
+During cold weather, chickens also require more energy to keep warm, consuming more.

-As a general rule of thumb, for free-range, medium-sized fully grown hens, allow 115 grams, approximately 1/4 of a pound per day.
-Typically, a complete feed is offered ad-lib in a feeder to ensure they are getting the correct balance of nutrients.
+How to feed chickens – As a general rule of thumb, feeding chickens of medium-size and free-range allow 115 grams, approximately 1/4 of a pound per day.
+Typically, a complete feed is offered ad-lib in a feeder to ensure they get the correct nutrients balance.

 Cheap chicken food often means inferior quality ingredients, and can be a false economy.
 With creative marketing on the outside of the bag, it’s hard to assess the ingredients in poultry feed.